theoboury/FuzzTree/README.md

 ### Files and repositories
 The project is entirely available on the current archive.

-For Target RNA graphs, the used graphs were downloaded at https://uqam-my.sharepoint.com/:u:/g/personal/reinharz_vladimir_uqam_ca/Eb9rc26hI-FPgBuRH8EHR3gByiQmcgCgMu6hAdlK0-EVyA?e=R9FocY (1.5 GB) for graph without near edges and at (TODO lien data (size GB)) for graphs with near edges.
-Our recommandation is to extract them respectively into the folders bigRNAstorage and bigRNAstoragenear

 The different files are:
 * FuzzTree.py: core of the tool, search for Subgraph Isomorphism with neighborhoods.
 * VarnaDrawing.py: contains necessary wrappers to launch Varna on graphs and their mapping.